CavernCrawlers/CavernCrawlers.github.io/Skills.md

 **Intimidation** – This skill is used in influencing people through threats and violence.

-**Invocation** – This is a skill that is unique to spellcasters and follows its own rules.
-See [The Sorcerous Arts](TheSorcerousArts.md) for further information.

 **Lore (subject)** – There is no single Lore skill.
 Instead, when learning this skill, a broad category of learning is selected (such as magic, history, religion, alchemy, etc).

 **Perception** – This skill represents training in searching, observing and other forms of detection.